-The NewsGuild asked the FCC on Thursday to delay action on the proposed acquisition of Tegna by two hedge funds.
+The NewsGuild asked the FCC on May 12 to delay action on the proposed acquisition of TEGNA by two hedge funds.

 The Guild joined with Common Cause and Public Knowledge in a motion filed Thursday asking the agency to require Apollo Global Management and Standard General to provide additional information about the planned takeover.